kr-colab/disperseNN/README.md

   --seed 12345
 ```

 Explanation of command line values:
-- `load_weights`: saved model or weights to load.
+- `load_weights`: this specifies the path to the saved model.
 The above command points to a particular pre-trained model, `out136_2400.12_model.hdf5`,
 but instructions for how to train a new model from scratch are described below.
 - `training_params`: a single file with several parameters used to train the above model.
 Included are: the mean and standard deviation used to normalize the training targets, and the number of SNPs and maximum sample size used to train the above model.
 In this case, the number of SNPs is 5,000 and the max sample size is 100.
-- `empirical`: this flag is specific to analyzing VCFs.
+- `empirical`: this flag is specific to analyzing empirical VCFs.
 Give it the shared prefix for the .vcf and .locs files (i.e. without '.vcf' or '.locs')
-This number equals num_snps in the loaded model, but is probably fewer than the VCF lines.
-- `num_reps`: number of repeated draws (of 5,000 SNPs in this case) from the VCF, with one prediction per subset.
+- `num_reps`: number of repeated draws (of 5,000 SNPs in this case) from the VCF, with a single prediction per subset.
 - `out`: output prefix.
 - `seed`: random number seed.

-In addition to printing information about the model architecture to standard output, this command will also create a new file called `temp_wd/out_vcf_predictions.txt`, containing:
+In addition to printing information about the model architecture to standard output, this command will also create a new file, `temp_wd/out_vcf_predictions.txt`, containing:

 ```bash
 Examples/VCFs/halibut_0 5.6412617497